Flash Memoir

 Back in the ’90s, fresh out of high school, my cousin Roselle dragged me to a test audition for singers.
 She’d heard whispers of an agency recruiting talent for Japanese restaurants abroad, and while neither of us exactly dreamed of singing, the opportunity shimmered with the allure of quick cash and adventure.
 They were hiring singers, she said, no experience required.
 The phrasing held just enough hope to hook us.

-The audition was held in an old function room in Makati Square, its walls decorated with tacky gold-framed mirrors, each reflecting rows of plastic chairs filled with young twenty-something women, some no older than me.
-We stood out in our high-necked blouses and sensible skirts, while others wore the only heels they probably owned and lipstick they’d likely borrowed from an older sister’s dresser.
-I remember wondering if any of them felt as naïve as I did, wide-eyed and jittery, clutching my karaoke lyrics like a lifeline.
-If anyone knew what they were getting into, they kept it to themselves.
+The audition was held in an old function room in Cubao, its walls decorated with tacky gold-framed mirrors, each reflecting rows of plastic chairs filled with teens and twenty-something women.
+I stood out in my flat shoes, straight-A skirt, high-necked blouse and sleek-combed hair.
+Many girls wore heels, skinny jeans, tight blouses and lipstick.
+I remember wondering if any of them felt as naïve as I did, wide-eyed and jittery.
+But if anyone knew what they were getting into, they kept it to themselves.

-He went on to explain, in condescending tone, that this wasn’t just about music; it was about “projection.”
-The agency wanted us to be not just performers, but “Guest Relations Officers”—GROs, for short.
+He went on to explain, in condescending tone, that this wasn’t just about singing.
+"This is about projection.”
+The agency is recruiting not merely performers, but “Guest Relations Officers”—GROs, for short.
 The term was spoken as if it were a golden ticket, not something slippery.
-He described it as mingling, entertaining, ensuring clients felt “appreciated.”
+He described it as a job that requires "mingling, entertaining, ensuring clients felt appreciated.”
 His words hung in the air, each one landing a little heavier than the last.
-It was only then that the pieces started to click: we weren’t just going to be singers.
-We were bait.
+The pieces started to click: we weren’t just going to be singers.
+We were supposed to act as bait.

 Some girls nodded eagerly, but I felt something twist in my stomach.
-I turned to Roselle, but her eyes were fixed on Mr. Bree.
-She seemed spellbound, as if he were promising her a way out of every small-town frustration we’d grown up with.
-He could’ve been describing our key to another life, one beyond packed jeepneys and crowded wet markets.
+Roselle's eyes were fixed on Mr. Bree.
+She seemed spellbound, as if he were promising her a way out of every frustration we’d grown up with.
+He could’ve been describing our key to another life, one beyond tedious long lines to school, packed jeepneys and unsafe bangketas.

 “Why not?
 Think about the money!”
 She gave a lopsided grin, but I could see a hint of doubt.
 “It’s a way out of here.
 And what’s so bad about singing and talking to guys?
-It’s just work.”
+It’s just work.
+We can come back if it's not worth it, but let's save for College tuition first."

-A week later, Roselle got a call that she was “in” if she wanted the gig, but she never went.
-The audition lingered in her voice for weeks, and I could hear that hollow echo in her words every time we talked.
-Eventually, she let the dream slip through her fingers, recognizing, I think, that what Mr. Bree had offered us was nothing but a dead-end in glitter.
+A week later, we both got a call saying that we passed the audition.
+But we never went back.
+The audition lingered in our conversation for a week.
+I heard a hollow echo in her words every time we talked.
+Yet we both let the dream slip through, recognizing, that what Mr. Bree had offered us was nothing but fake glitter in some dead-end corner.

-Years later, I’d hear stories of girls who had taken that chance, ending up in bars they’d never heard of, singing on stages for strangers who didn’t care about their voices, just their faces and bodies.
-Some came home with the cash, others with stories too painful to tell.
-And each time, I’d think of that audition room and Mr. Bree's predatory smile.
+I heard stories about girls who had taken that chance, ending up in bars they’d never heard of, singing on stages for strangers who cared more about their faces and bodies, not their singing voices at all.
+Some probably came home with the cash, others with stories too painful to tell.
+(Rose Anne Militar)

 Page Pitch